bijayshankarj/rbac/README.md

 Access the project in your browser: http://localhost/[project-folder].

-TO BE ABLE TO USE THE PASSWORD RESET FUNTIONALITY, MAKE SURE YOUR (PHP MAIL) IS SET UP ALREADY.
+TO BE ABLE TO USE THE PASSWORD RESET FUNTIONALITY, MAKE SURE YOUR (XAMPP PHP MAIL) IS SET UP ALREADY.

 <------------------------------------Troubleshooting------------------------------------>